sansbacon/pynflfastr/README.md

-# pynflfastr
+# pydfs-lineup-utilities
-python library for analyzing nflfastR play-by-play data
+Companion library to pydfs-lineup-optimizer